0xsequence/ethkit/README.md

 Ethkit is a very capable Ethereum development library for writing systems in Go that interface with an Ethereum-compatible network (mainnet/testnet or another EVM sidechain).
-We use it in the Arcadeum stack for many micro-services in our infrastructure, we hope you enjoy it too.
+We use it in the Sequence stack for many micro-services in our infrastructure, we hope you enjoy it too.

 Packages: